gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 In a browser window, navigate to <http://dataplatform:28888>.

 Enter `abc123!` into the **Password or token** field and click **Log in**.

+> **What you should see:** The Jupyter file browser showing the workspace directory contents.

 You should be forwarded to the **Jupyter** homepage.
 Click on the **Python 3.12.8** icon in the **Notebook** section to create a new notebook using the **Python 3.12.8** kernel (it's important to use exactly the same python version as on the Spark cluster).